estoriadigital/Estoria-de-Espanna-Digital/README.md

 ----

 Clone the repository into a directory which is not used for serving the files (e.g. your home directory).
 Once build the files will be moved to the location from which it will be served.
+In the example below the repository was cloned as **estoria-digital**.

 The repository has two submodules which must also be initialised as follows.